zjmorgan/rmc-discord/docs/source/about/installation/index.rst

 Installation
 ============

-Download a copy of the source directory from the [repository](https://github.com/zjmorgan/rmc-discord).
+Download a copy of the source directory from the repository https://github.com/zjmorgan/rmc-discord.

 ``git clone https://github.com/zjmorgan/rmc-discord.git``